EJ-Molina/Crammy-Flutter-V2-Polished-/README.md

   <img src="assets/images/crammy_logo.png" alt="Crammy Logo" width="150"/>
 </p>

 Crammy is a Flutter mobile application designed to help students quickly convert their study materials into clear, easy-to-read notes.
-This project was created as my **Endterm Requirement** for the course **Mobile Application Development 1** at **Pangasinan State University - Urdaneta City Campus (PSU-Urdaneta)**.
+This project was created as my **Endterm Requirement** for the course **Application Development and Emerging Technologies ** at **Pangasinan State University - Urdaneta City Campus (PSU-Urdaneta)**.

 ---